-- for any breach of a director's duty in respect of unlawful payments of dividends or stock repurchases or redemptions as provided in Section 174 of the Delaware General Corporation Law and the breach of a director's duty of loyalty to us or our stockholders; - · for any transaction from which the director derives any improper personal benefit; and - for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law.
+- for any breach of a director's duty in respect of unlawful payments of dividends or stock repurchases or redemptions as provided in Section 174 of the Delaware General Corporation Law and the breach of a director's duty of loyalty to us or our stockholders; - for any transaction from which the director derives any improper personal benefit; and - for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law.

 Our restated certificate of incorporation also provides that if Delaware law is amended after the approval by our stockholders of our restated certificate of incorporation to authorize corporate action further eliminating or limiting the personal liability of directors, then the liability of our directors will be eliminated or limited to the fullest extent permitted by Delaware law.
-The foregoing provisions of the restated certificate of incorporation are not intended to limit the liability of directors or officers for any violation of applicable federal securities laws.
+The foregoing provisions of the restated certificate of incorporation of applicable federal securities laws.
 As permitted by Section 145 of the Delaware General Corporation Law, our restated certificate of incorporation provides that we may indemnify our directors to the fullest extent permitted by Delaware law and the restated certificate of incorporation provisions relating to indemnity may not be retroactively repealed or modified so as to adversely affect the protection of our directors.